xxheyhey/debian-xx/README.md

 Look at [install.sh](https://github.com/xxheyhey/debian-xx/blob/master/install.sh) (or [vminstall.sh](https://github.com/xxheyhey/debian-xx/blob/master/vminstall.sh) for virtual machines) to see what's going to be installed on your system.

-Make changes to the xrandr lines in the .xinitrc file for your own system.
-See [this](https://askubuntu.com/questions/377937/how-do-i-set-a-custom-resolution) for help.

 ### To install:
 - On a real machine:
 ```